Gun Suicides Among Kids Are Soaring

 But, alarmingly, gun suicides among children are rising at the fastest rate of any age group.
 Since 2008, gun suicides among preteens (ages 8 to 12) have increased by more than 8% each year.
 For children under 18, gun suicides surged 40% from 2013 to 2022.
 This is a severe crisis, and it’s one we must address.

 When someone is experiencing a suicidal crisis, how easily they are able to get their hands on a gun can often be the determining factor between life and death.
 While only 5% of suicide attempts involve a gun, firearms account for over 50% of suicide deaths.
-Someone is 45 times more likely to die if they attempt suicide with a firearm as opposed to other means.
+Someone is 45 times more likely to die if they attempt suicide with a firearm as opposed to drugs or medication.

 Similarly, if a gun is present in the home of someone struggling with their mental health, it increases the likelihood of gun violence.
 The chances that someone will die from gun suicide is three times higher in a house with a gun than it is otherwise, and states that have overall higher firearm ownership have 39% higher gun suicide rates.